crh3675/core-ui/README.md

 		}
 	}

+Updates to your environment specific configuration file will ovverride any default configurations in your `config` directory.

 The *prestart.js* file will replace those values with the appropriate information as long as you have an available *AWS_PROFILE* set in *~/.aws/credentials*.